Pop (NSYNC song): Synopsis

 The music video begins with Sandra McCoy holding a cereal bowl with Alpha-Bits watching the commercial of Justin Timberlake advertising pop to her: "Hey you!
 Yeah, I'm talking to you, sassy girl.
 Need a little ahh in your step?
 Try this on for size: i-i-i-i-i-it's Pop!
 I-i-i-it tastes great and makes you feel kind of funny, not here, not down there, but all up in this area.
 And, c-coming J-July 24, 2001, Jumbo-pop."

-She drops her cereal bowl and the camera passes through three pieces spelling the word "POP".
+She drops her cereal bowl, and the camera passes through three pieces spelling the word "POP".
 After the music starts, the video takes place at a colorful disco club with NSYNC performing on a lighted circle with the word "POP" in a neon sign behind them.
 While they are singing, Timberlake is also on a spinning spiral, and Chasez is in the crowd.
-Many special effects, including fast-motion, bullet-time, and computer generated warp-transitions, are used.
-During the song's breakdown, the group perform an extended choreographed sequence, while they are seen in various outfits.
+Many special effects, including fast-motion, bullet-time, and computer-generated warp transitions, are used.
+During the song's breakdown, the group performs an extended choreographed sequence, while they are seen in various outfits.
 At the end of the video, Timberlake begins to beatbox for thirty seconds, while the other members float in the background.